 - 3. Before granting a waiver in accordance with paragraphs 1, competent authorities shall notify ESMA and other competent authorities of the intended use of waivers and provide an explanation regarding their functioning.
 Notification of the intention to grant a waiver shall be made not less than 3 months before the waiver is intended to take effect.
-Within 2 months following receipt of the notification, ESMA shall issue an opinion to the competent authority in question assessing the compatibility of each individual waiver request with the requirements established in paragraphs 1 and specified in the delegated act adopted pursuant to paragraph 4(b).
+Within 2 months following receipt of the notification, ESMA shall issue an opinion to the competent authority in question assessing the compatibility of each individual waiver request with the requirements established in paragraphs 1 and specified in the delegated act adopted pursuant to paragraph 34(b).
 Where that competent authority grants a waiver and a competent authority of another Member State disagrees with this, that competent authority may refer the matter back to ESMA, which may act in accordance with the powers conferred on it under Article 19 of Regulation (EU) No 1095/2010.
 ESMA shall monitor the application of the waivers and shall submit an annual report to the Commission on how they are applied in practice. - 4.
-The Commission shall adopt, by means of delegated acts in accordance with Article41, measures specifying: - (a) the range of orders or quotes, the prices and the depth of trading interest at those prices, or indicative pre-trade bid and offer prices which are close to the price of the trading interest, to be made public for each class of financial instrument concerned in accordance with paragraphs 1 and 3 of Article 7; - (b) the size of orders that are large in scale and the type and the minimum size of orders held in an order management facility pending disclosure for which pretrade disclosure may be waived under paragraph 1 for each class of financial instrument concerned;
+The Commission shall adopt, by means of delegated acts in accordance with Article 41, measures specifying: - (a) the range of orders or quotes, the prices and the depth of trading interest at those prices, or indicative pre-trade bid and offer prices which are close to the price of the trading interest, to be made public for each class of financial instrument concerned in accordance with paragraphs 1 and 3 of Article 7; - (b) the size of orders that are large in scale and the type and the minimum size of orders held in an order management facility pending disclosure for which pretrade disclosure may be waived under paragraph 1 for each class of financial instrument concerned;

-(c) the size specific to the instrument referred to in Article 8(1)(b) and the definition of request-for-quote and voice trading systems for which pre-trade disclosure may be waived under paragraph 1;
+(c) the size specific to the instrument referred to in Article $8(1)(\underline{\mathbf{b}}\mathbf{H})$ and the definition of request-for-quote and voice trading systems and markets with trading restricted to professional participants for which pre-trade disclosure may be waived under paragraph 1;

-When determining a size specific to the instrument that does not expose liquidity providers to undue risk and takes into account whether the relevant market participants are retail or wholesale investors, in accordance with Article 8(1)(b), the Commission shall take the following factors into account:
+When determining a size specific to the instrument that does not expose liquidity providers to undue risk and takes into account whether the relevant market participants are retail or wholesale investors, in accordance with Article 8(1)(iib), the Commission shall take the following factors into account:

-- whether, at such sizes, liquidity providers would be able to hedge their risks - □ where the market in the instrument, or class of instrument, consists in part of retail investors, the average value of transactions undertaken by those investors. - (d) the financial instruments or classes of financial instruments for which there is not a liquid market for which pre-trade disclosure may be waived under paragraph 1; - (e) the parameters and methods for calculating the threshold of liquidity referred to in paragraph 2 in relation to the financial instrument.
+- whether, at such sizes, liquidity providers would be able to hedge their risks by executing orders in corresponding sizes, in closely correlated instruments, on trading venues subject to pre-trade transparency requirements; - where the market in the instrument, or class of instrument, consists in part of retail investors, the average value of transactions undertaken by those investors. - (d) the financial instruments or classes of financial instruments for which there is not a liquid market for which pre-trade disclosure may be waived under paragraph 1;

+(e) the parameters and methods for calculating the threshold of liquidity referred to in paragraph 2 in relation to the financial instrument.
 The parameters and methods for Member States to calculate the threshold shall be set in such a way that when the threshold is reached, it represents a significant decline in liquidity across all venues within the European Union for the financial instrument concerned based on the criteria used under Article 2(7a) of this Regulation.